danitrap/go-to-meet/README.md

 - Enable the Google Calendar API
 - Create OAuth 2.0 credentials
 - Add `https://www.googleapis.com/auth/calendar.readonly` to scopes
-- Download the credentials and save them as credentials.json
+- Download the credentials and save them as credentials.json in the `internal/auth/assets` directory

 The credentials.json file should look like this: